Residency in Spain – Registering as Autonomo (self-employed/freelance)

 How to register as self-employed/freelance

-While you can of course go through the registration process yourself (here’s some information from the Junta de Andalucia about how to proceed), we would strongly recommend taking professional advice right from the start, especially if you are new to the occasional complexities of Spanish bureaucracy.
+While you can of course go through the registration process yourself (here’s some information from the Junta de Andalucia about how to proceed), we would strongly recommend taking professional advice right from the start, especially if you are new to the complexities of Spanish bureaucracy.
 This will make sure you have everything set up as it should be.

 Documentation you’ll need to get started: